Mars & Avril: Critical response

 Online reviews also praised the film.
 Writing for Twitch Film, Shelagh M. Rowan-Legg claimed that it "deserves greater attention", adding: "Oh, what a wonderful, rich, glorious treat of a film Mars et Avril is.
 A sci-fi steam-punk romance with a terrific score, it is a delight to the senses.
 Visually stunning, melodramatic in its storytelling, and unafraid to delve into deep philosophical musings."
 Esther Inglis-Arkell from sci-fi authority io9 gave it her two thumbs up: "Mars et Avril is a movie that will surprise you.
 It has to, as every time it seems to go one way, it will twist off in a new direction.
 It will also give your eyes a good time (…) It looks beautiful and it looks different.
 This movie took seven years to make and inspired a TED talk about how to make an 'impossible' film.
 It's also one of the most beautiful, and immersive, science fiction worlds on film."
 Jay Seaver from efilmcritic.com called it a "thoroughly funky French-Canadian sci-fi!", and wrote: "All of this put together is a small, colorful delight – the funny bits come and go quickly enough to get their chuckles and not wear out their welcome, the whole thing is pretty, and the story that eventually gets told has some heft to it without ever losing sight of the film's goal of being entertaining."

-Upon the DVD release, Scott A. Gray from Exclaim! encouraged viewers to bring the film home and wrote: "With his bold, breath-taking big screen debut, Martin Villeneuve has proven himself a vital new voice for intelligent and emotional science fiction.
-Based on his graphic novels, Mars et Avril is a stunning accomplishment, not just for a first-time filmmaker, but for the genre, and especially for a project with such a modest budget.
-Its distinct visual grandeur is matched (and surpassed) only by the boundless creativity and thoughtfulness of the story – this is a piece of motion art absolutely brimming with ideas. (…) Mars et Avril is an absolute must-see for viewers more interested in engaging with thought-provoking concepts than passively watching generic linear action unfold."